 Judi discovered her passion for adventure travel in 1969 while taking part in a USO tour that traveled to Vietnam.
 In 1978 she invested $300, rented a converted bathroom in Harvard Square, and founded Overseas Adventure Travel (OAT).
 In 1981, she and Rick Thomson, her now-husband, co-founded Thomson Safaris, which operates exceptional safaris in Tanzania.
 They have also founded Thomson Treks, Thomson Family Adventures, and most recently, Thomson Collection.
-Judi also helped found and serves as a Director for Focus on Tanzanian Communities (FoTZC), a 501(c)(3) nonprofit organization which works on education, women’s empowerment, water, and health projects in northern Tanzania.
+Judi also helped found and serves as a Director for Focus on Tanzanian Communities (FoTZC), a 501(c)(3) nonprofit organization that works on education, women’s empowerment, water, and health projects in northern Tanzania.

-Judi’s passion for international travel and her many years as a female pioneer in the male-dominated adventure travel industry have given her the perfect insight to give AdventureWomen travelers the exceptional, active experiences that they have come to expect!
+Judi’s passion for international travel and her many years as a female pioneer in the male-dominated adventure travel industry has given her the perfect insight to give AdventureWomen travelers the exceptional, active experiences that they have come to expect!

 Nicole has been traveling the world her entire life, and with a mother like Judi Wineland, it’s no wonder!
 She joined the family business as Director of Family Expeditions at Thomson Family Adventures and in 2015 launched Thomson Collection, a new brand of hand-tailored, bespoke experiences around the world.

 She has been to Morocco, Egypt, Turkey, Nepal, Indonesia, Costa Rica, Iceland, and Vietnam, along with many others.
-She has a sharp eye for unique experiences for women, and continues to passionately search the world for her next adventure.
+She has a sharp eye for unique experiences for women and continues to passionately search the world for her next adventure.

 Nicole is excited to use her experience to plan exceptional itineraries designed just for AdventureWomen travelers.
 With Nicole on board, we know that each AdventureWomen trip is a remarkable experience, and she looks forward to meeting you on a trip soon!

-Owner, General Manager
+Owner, Ambassador Manager

 Erica is an accomplished photographer, which is a passion she pursues during her adventures around the world.
 Her experiences traveling as a woman on rigorous, exotic adventures have helped shape who she is today.
 She is excited to help you plan your next AdventureWomen trip!